Skip to main content

 Career

-since 2017 Professor, Institute of Science and Technology Austria (ISTA)
+Since 2017 Professor, Institute of Science and Technology Austria (ISTA)

 2011 – 2016 Assistant Professor, Institute of Science and Technology Austria (ISTA)